James L. Brooks: Return to television

 In 1995, Brooks and Groening were involved in a public dispute over the episode "A Star Is Burns".
-Groening felt that the episode was a thirty-minute advertisement for Brooks' show The Critic (which had moved to Fox from ABC for its second season), and was created by former The Simpsons showrunners Al Jean and Mike Reiss, and whose lead character Jay Sherman appears in the episode.
+Groening felt that the episode was a thirty-minute advertisement for Brooks' show The Critic (which had moved to Fox from ABC for its second season), which was created by former The Simpsons showrunners Al Jean and Mike Reiss, and whose lead character Jay Sherman appears in the episode.
 He hoped Brooks would pull the episode because "articles began to appear in several newspapers around the country saying that [Groening] created The Critic", and remove his name from the credits.
-In response, Brooks said "I am furious with Matt. he's been going to everybody who wears a suit at Fox and complaining about this.
+In response, Brooks said "I am furious with Matt.
+He's been going to everybody who wears a suit at Fox and complaining about this.
 When he voiced his concerns about how to draw The Critic into the Simpsons' universe, he was right and we agreed to his changes.
 Certainly, he's allowed his opinion, but airing this publicly in the press is going too far....He is a gifted, adorable, cuddly ingrate.
 But his behavior right now is rotten."

 The Critic was short-lived, broadcasting ten episodes on Fox before its cancellation.
 A total of 23 episodes were produced, and it returned briefly in 2000 with a series of ten internet broadcast webisodes.
 The series has since developed a cult following thanks to reruns on Comedy Central and its complete-series release on DVD.
 Brooks' early-1990s shows Sibs and Phenom, both produced as part of a multi-show deal with ABC, and the 2001 show What About Joan for the same network, were all similarly short-lived.

 Brooks co-produced and co-wrote the 2007 feature-length film adaptation of The Simpsons, The Simpsons Movie, which grossed $500 million.
 He directed the voice cast for the first time since the television show's early seasons.
 Dan Castellaneta found the recording sessions "more intense" than recording the television series, and "more emotionally dramatic".
 Some scenes, such as Marge's video message to Homer, were recorded over one hundred times, leaving the voice cast exhausted.
 Brooks conceived the idea for, co-produced and co-wrote the Maggie-centric short film The Longest Daycare, which played in front of Ice Age: Continental Drift in 2012.
 It was nominated for the Academy Award for Best Animated Short Film in 2013.